emoacht/DesktopToast/README.md

  - DesktopToast.Proxy - Sample console app which acts as proxy to this library.
 This app will accept a request in JSON format from standard input, transfer the request to this library and return the result to standard output.

+### Note

+- `Windows` in project references is for using Windows Runtime (WinRT) API.
+It refers to __Windows.winmd__ whose location has been changed over time.
+If it is not solved, find its location in your system and modify its path in .csproj file.

 ## Usage

 Instantiate ToastRequest class, set its properties and then call ToastManager.ShowAsync method.